 - Carry out simple DIY, house or garden maintenance.

 (At all other times a message may be left and we will get back to you after 10.00 am on the next working day).
-Please try to give at least 24 hours’ notice for assistance.
+We try to accommodate all requests, even at 24 hours' notice, but we are more likely to be able to help if about a week's notice can be given.

 Can You Help?Bagshot Care always needs more volunteers to continue its valuable service for Bagshot residents.
 Our volunteers perform either one or both of two roles in the organisation: